 If you’ve decided to get a car loan, the next step is finding the right one.
 It is critical for you to find a loan agency that provides car loans even if you have bankruptcies in your financial history.
 Car loans for bad credit do typically have higher interest rates, but that extra cost can be offset by the good credit history you build — of course, that means you need to make regular, timely payments, so make sure you work with an agency where you can get your repayment plan tailored to your budget and preferences.

-Once you’ve found a loan agency you like, don’t be afraid to get into the specific details about your loan contract.
+Once you’ve found a loan agency you like, don’t be afraid to get into the specific details about your loan contract before you actually apply for a loan.
 You’ll want to make sure you understand fully what you’re agreeing to, avoiding any hidden fees, add-ons, conditionalities, and contingencies.
 If you feel like you’re over your head at this step, one great tip for buying a used car is to get a trusted advisor to look over your loan agreement or even to cosign with you.
 This can be a friend or family member with excellent credit or a more formal type of counsel, but either way, there is value in getting another set of eyes to look over the documents before you sign.
 You won’t want to sign with a lender only to later find out that you didn’t get the best deal because they didn’t have your best interests at heart.
-Don’t be afraid to shop around; getting car loans with bankruptcies can be somewhat challenging, but that doesn’t mean you have to immediately sign with the first lender who offers you any possibility for a deal.
+Don’t be afraid to shop around; getting car loans for bankruptcies can be somewhat challenging, but that doesn’t mean you have to immediately sign with the first lender who offers you any possibility for a deal.

 Make the Biggest Down Payment You Reasonably Can